-Yes, they can if you properly plan for it.
+Yes, Bearded Dragons are good pets if you properly plan for it.
 Regardless if the drive is for short or long distances, there are two things that you should keep in mind when having your bearded dragon travel in a car:

 1. No Feeding

 Do not feed your bearded dragon two days before your departure.
 In other words, if you leave on Friday, do not feed your bearded dragon on Thursday or Friday.

 Bearded dragons must be kept at temperatures between 70-90 degrees Fahrenheit.
 If your pet has a full stomach and travels in temperatures below this range, it will not be able to digest its food properly.

 Additionally, even if it is the correct temperature, your bearded dragon still can have trouble digesting its food because of the extra stress of being moved and the car’s motion.

 2. Prepare a Secure and Comfortable Traveling Container

 For short distances, you can use a carrier.
 When selecting a carrier, you want to keep the following in mind:

 - The carrier should be big enough for your bearded dragon to stretch out fully.

 - It should be padded to avoid your pet getting hurt while in transit.